eksctl-io/eksctl/userdocs/src/gitops-quickstart.md

 Start profile, you will now also have the following components running in your cluster:

-- ALB ingress controller -- to easily expose services to the World.
+- [AWS load balancer controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) -- to easily expose services to the World.
 - [Cluster autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) -- to [automatically add/remove nodes](https://aws.amazon.com/premiumsupport/knowledge-center/eks-cluster-autoscaler-setup/) to/from your cluster based on its usage.
 - [Prometheus](https://prometheus.io/) (its [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/), its [operator](https://github.com/coreos/prometheus-operator), its [`node-exporter`](https://github.com/prometheus/node_exporter), [`kube-state-metrics`](https://github.com/kubernetes/kube-state-metrics), and [`metrics-server`](https://github.com/kubernetes-incubator/metrics-server)) -- for powerful metrics & alerts.
 - [Grafana](https://grafana.com) -- for a rich way to visualize metrics via dashboards you can create, explore, and share.